-- Eliminate all sources of sparks or flame in the areas where fuel is mixed, poured, or stored.
-There should be no smoking, open flames, or work that could cause sparks. - 2 Mix and pour fuel in an outdoor area, on bare ground; store fuel in a cool, dry, weli-ventilated place; and use an approved, marked container for fuel. - 3.
+- 1. Eliminate all sources of sparks or flame in the areas where fuel is mixed, poured, or stored.
+There should be no smoking, open flames, or work that could cause sparks. - 2 Mix and pour fuel in an outdoor area, on bare ground; store fuel in a cool, dry, well-ventilated place; and use an approved, marked container for fuel. - 3.
 Wipe up all spilled fuel before starting your saw. - 4.
 Move at least 10 feet (3 meters) away from fuel and fueling site before starting the engine. - 5.
-Do not smoke while handling fuel or while operating the saw. - 6.
-Turn the engine off and let your saw cool in a noncombustible area, not on dry leaves, straw, paper, etc. - 7.
-Stop engine before removing fuel cap.
-Allow the engine to cool before refueling. - 8.
-Store tool and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc.
+Do not smoke while handling fuel or while operating the saw. - Turn the engine off and let your saw cool in a noncombustible area, not on dry leaves, straw, paper, etc. SLOWLY remove the fuel tank cap and refuel the unit. - Store tool and fuel in an area where fuel vapors cannot reach sparks or open flames from water heaters, electric motors or switches, furnaces, etc.